Terms of Business

 1.8 Our work will be based on documents and information provided to us or obtained by us in connection with the Services.
 We will not verify the accuracy and completeness of such documentation or information unless specifically engaged to do so, or to the extent necessary to perform an assurance engagement.

-1.9 Changes in the law may take place before our advice is acted upon or may be retrospective in effect.
+1.9 Our advice is accurate as at the time it is provided, but subject to the accuracy of documents and information provided to us.
 We accept no responsibility to inform you of changes in the law or interpretations affecting advice previously given by us.

 1.10 We often have to rely on external information or public records to carry out your instructions.
-We do not verify the information or public records for accuracy or completeness.
-We do not accept responsibility and will not be liable for any direct or indirect damage or loss caused by errors or omissions in external information.
+We will use due care and skill when using external information or public records for accuracy or completeness.
+In circumstances where it would be unreasonable for us to verify the accuracy or completeness of external information or public records, we do not accept responsibility and will not be liable for any direct or indirect damage or loss caused by errors or omissions.

 1.11 Some of the matters on which we may be asked to advise you may have tax implications for other entities, directors, employees or any other parties.
-We will not bear any liability to you or any other relevant entities, directors, employees or any other parties in respect of those tax implications, and you indemnify us from and against any loss or damage suffered or incurred by us arising out of or in connection with any action or claim by any such entities, directors, employees or other parties in this respect.
+As our advice is intended for you only, we will not bear any liability to other entities, directors, employees or any other parties in respect of those tax implications.
+To the extent you disclose our work on such matters to other entities, directors, employees or any other parties, you must ensure they are advised that our work cannot be relied upon other than for the purpose, and recipient for whom, it was intended.
+You indemnify us, to the extent caused or contributed to by you, from and against any loss or damage suffered or incurred by us arising out of or in connection with any action or claim by any such entities, directors, employees or other parties in this respect.

 1.12 In the context of Taxation Services requested: